PREVENT POLISH CHIPPING

 6. Rehydrate your cuticle lines and surrounding skin with a high quality, penetrating jojoba wax ester based nail and cuticle oil.

-7. Maintenance: Apply a new layer of topcoat daily or every-other day, wrapping it around your tips.
+7. Maintenance: Apply a new layer of topcoat daily or every-other day, if desired, wrapping it all the way around your tips.
 Apply nail oil two times per day or more.
+I usually do 4 or more times a day.

 TIP: The ingredients that make a good topcoat bond to nail polish and have an incredible shine make it a horrible base coat!
 Steer away from any product labeled as basecoat AND topcoat.
 It will do neither one very well at all. ~Ana